modin-project/unidist/README.md

 ### What is unidist?

-unidist is a framework that is intended to provide the unified API for distributed execution by supporting various performant execution backends and utilizing all of your CPUs cores.
-At the moment the following backends are supported underneath the hood:
+unidist is a framework that is intended to provide the unified API for distributed execution by supporting various performant execution backends.
+At the moment the following backends are supported under the hood:

 * [Ray](https://docs.ray.io/en/master/index.html)
 * [MPI](https://www.mpi-forum.org/)